-Figure 2.4.
+Figure 2.5.
 Transverse section of a black drum sagittal otolith including location of the core and rings along the sulcus.
+Red dots denote the annuli along the counting axis.

-(1976), Brothers (1984), Campana and Neilson (1985), and Radtke (1989) are used to infer growth events during the first year of life and during specific intervals later in the fish's life.
-Lapilli also have also been shown to provide daily growth increments or rings (Wenner et al. 1990).
-The astericii are not typically used for daily growth because they are formed later in life than the other two pairs of otoliths.
+Daily growth increments in sagittal otoliths (first described by Pannella (1971) and later by Pannella (1974), Brothers et al. (1976), Brothers (1984), Campana and Neilson (1985), and Radtke (1989)), are used to infer age, growth events during the first year of life and during specific intervals later in the fish's life.
+Lapilli have also been shown to provide daily growth increments or rings (Wenner et al. 1990).
+The astericii are not typically used for daily growth, because they are formed later in life than the other two pairs of otoliths that are present in the fish at hatching/birth.

-Otolith morphology differs by species (Figure 2.5).
+Otolith morphology differs by species (Figure 2.6).
 Otolith shape analyses use information extracted from digitized images for species identification (by matching archived key shape descriptors) and, in some cases, to resolve fish populations for the purpose of stock discrimination (Castonguay et al. 1991, Campana and Casselman 1993, Friedland and Reddin 1994, Colura and King 1995, Stransky 2001).
+The relative size of the otolith also varies widely, but is somewhat based on the needs of the particular species.
+Pelagic fish which live offshore in clear water tend to have very small otoliths and large eyes relying more on vision than the sensory information derived from the 'inner ear.'
+In contrast, the nearshore species, which live in much more turbid water, have larger, thicker otoliths since they require more auditory information when sight is limited.
+Figure 2.7 provides a relative scale of a few pelagic species and their otoliths compared to three species of the drum family, which inhabit the nearshore environments.

 In summary, otoliths are anatomical structures that accrete recognizable layers as the result of differential deposition of organic and inorganic material.
 These layers may correlate with fish growth that varies with time and season and may provide a cumulative historical record of changes in climate, nutrition, hydrographic environment, and other ecological parameters.
-Their value are as biological and ecological information storage units (akin to "CD-ROMs of fish biology") that record the temporal signatures of various environmental conditions to which a fish has been subjected from hatching to time of death (Radtke 1990, Kingsmill 1993, C. Wilson personal communication).
-When comparing otoliths to other fish hard parts such as vertebral bones, scales, fin rays, and spines, otoliths often provide more accurate ageing data due to their continuous accumulation and limited resorption whereas other hardparts tend to underestimate age.
+Their value, to fishery scientists, are as biological and ecological information storage units (akin to "CD-ROMs of fish biology") that record the temporal signatures of various environmental conditions to which a fish has been subjected from hatching to time of death (Radtke 1990, Kingsmill 1993, C. Wilson personal communication).
+When comparing otoliths to other fish hard parts; such as vertebrae, scales, finrays, and spines, otoliths often provide more accurate ageing data due to their continuous accretion and limited resorption whereas other hard parts tend to underestimate age.